UXSoc/uxsoc-apps-cms/src/pages/index.md

               * **Role:** Developer Lead — becomes the point-person for the project, overseeing the progress and workflow
         title: Developer Pool
     title: "\U0001F4BB Engineering (UXDev)"
-  - cardSectionTitle: ''
-    cards: []
-    description: >-
-      The Secretariat is composed of the Secretary General and two Associate Secretaries.
-The Secretariat team is responsible for the efficient and complete internal documentation of the organization, as well as proofreading and formalizing important documents.
-    positions:
-      - description: "**The Chroniclers**\n\n_Got an eye for detail and perfection?
-Do you champion stellar documentation efforts?
-Then you've come to the right place._\n\n\U0001F5C3 The Associate Secretaries, together with the Secretary-General, are **responsible for the efficient and complete internal documentation of the organization**, as well as for the proofreading and formalizing of important documents.\n\n**Specific Tasks:**\n\n* Proofreading documents that go in and out of the organization, grammar-checking, formalizing as approved or for revision\n* Documenting the internal processes for the Code of Internal Procedures\n* Creating efficient trackers and other management tools to ensure productivity and efficiency of the departments\n* Deployment into projects to review documents and take minutes; turning over department meetings to Top 3 and vice-versa when needed\n  * Assisting the different departments with their internal documentation processes as well as other documentation work they may need assistance with\n* Applying efficiency methods to email-tagging and tracking"
-        title: Associate Secretary (2)
-    title: "\U0001F5C3 Secretariat"
   - description: >-
       Being a designer does not happen overnight.
 We, in the Events department, design event experiences that nurture the growth of the members of